-- If the issue cannot be resolved, they will attend a hearing before the Board of Directors.
+If the issue cannot be resolved, they will attend a meeting before the Mission House staff.

-- They must be willing to abide by the Biblical sanctions set forth by the Board’s decision.
+They must be willing to abide by the Biblical sanctions set forth by the staff’s decision.

-- If a person is unwilling to repent and conform to the rules set forth, they will be brought before the Board again.
+If a person is unwilling to follow the rules set forth, they will be brought before the staff again.
 This time to review the possibility of removal from the program.

 Dispute Resolution Between Residents

-When a dispute arises between two residents, they are required to resolve it among themselves using proper Biblical procedures.
-This will be done by using a dispute resolution form.
-If it continues to be a problem after that, the issue will be brought before the Board of Directors.
-The resident must comply with any sanctions handed down by the Board’s decision.
+When a dispute arises between two residents, they are required to resolve it among themselves using healthy Biblical procedures.
+We will help by walking through conflict resolution homework and guiding the resident through healthy conflict practices.
+If it continues to be a problem after that, the issue will be brought before the staff.
+The resident must comply with any sanctions handed down by the staff’s decision.

 Removal From the Program

-There are three reasons a resident may be asked to immediately leave The Mission House program:
+There are four reasons a resident may be asked to immediately leave The Mission House program:

-The Director, Matt Perkins, is an NABC Certified Biblical Counselor (National Association of Biblical Counselors).
 All residents are required to fill out and return a PDI (personal data inventory) form.
-There are daily counseling sessions, and residents are required to participate and complete all assigned homework.
+There are weekly counseling sessions, and residents are required to participate and complete all assigned homework.